 This program is ideal for business students.

-Imagine being in the heart of one of the world’s largest economic centers learning about the finance industry and the culture of a global city’s work environment, both in the classroom and at your internship site.
+Imagine being in the heart of one of the world’s largest economic centers and learning about the finance industry and the culture of a global city’s work environment, both in the classroom and at your internship site.

-The Global Business Institute is a certificate program, in partnership with the University of Pittsburgh’s College of Business Administration (an AACSB accredited institution), offering you business-focused courses and an internship placement where you can personalize your experience to best fit your interests.
+The Global Business Institute is a certificate program, in partnership with the University of Pittsburgh’s College of Business Administration (an AACSB-accredited institution), offering you business-focused courses and an internship placement where you can personalize your experience to best fit your interests.

 Note: Previous academic experience in business is required.
 Chat with an admissions advisor today at 800.793.0334 to find out if this program is right for you.

 To learn more about this program, watch our on-demand information session about CAPA's business programs:

 CAPA program fees are comprehensive and include tuition, housing, excursions, My Global City events and activities, 24/7 emergency support, insurance, and more!

 Each Global Business Institute course is worth 3 credits.
 To receive a Certificate of Study in Global Business, you must complete a total of 15 credits.

 You can opt to live in a shared apartment or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.

 A Zone 1-2 London Underground pass is included for use on the Tube (subway) and buses for students living in apartments.
 Zones 1-3 is included for students in homestays.